LK6991/PoemCollection/README.md

 Their thoughts were heavy,
 the sea turned indigo,
 I am now getting lighter,
-I left from the crossroads.
+I left from the crossroads!